-Address: c/o Fondation Campus Biotech Geneva Chemin des Mines 9 1202 Geneva
+Address: c/o Fondation Campus Biotech Geneva, Chemin des Mines 9, 1202 Geneva, Switzerland

-The Geneva Science and Diplomacy Anticipator (GESDA) was established to explore how advances in science and technology can most efficiently be translated into and used as tools for the benefit of humanity as a whole.
-It wants to interlink the digital revolution with other disruptive fields of science and with the diplomatic world.
+GESDA was established to explore how future science breakthroughs can most efficiently be translated into and used as tools for the benefit of humanity.
+GESDA interlinks the digital revolution with other disruptive fields of science and technology, and with the diplomatic world.

-- Who are we?
+- Who are we, as humans?
 What does it mean to be human in the era of robots, gene editing, and augmented reality?

-- How can we assure mankind’s well-being with the sustainable health of our planet Earth?
+- How can we ensure the well-being of humankind and the sustainable future of our planet?
 How can we supply the world’s population with the necessary food and energy and regenerate our planet?

 - Quantum revolution and advanced artificial intelligence (AI), with for instance the challenge of privacy.

-- Augmented human, with for instance the challenge of advanced gene editing or neuroenhancement.
+- Human augmentation, with for instance the challenge of advanced gene editing or neuroenhancement.